Ronnie434/Subscribely/subtrack_email_forwarding_feature.md

 - **Mailgun / AWS SES** (more configuration, more ops).

 **Recommendation:** Start with ForwardEmail.net (or Resend if you want stable SLA).
 Use custom alias per user to avoid spoofing:
-- Generate alias: `user+<randomtoken>@subs.subscribely.ai` or `randomtoken@subs.subscribely.ai`.
+- Generate alias: `user+<randomtoken>@subs.renvo.ai` or `randomtoken@subs.renvo.ai`.
 - Show the alias to user inside app with copy button and small instructions.

 **DNS / Domain Setup**
-- Create a subdomain like `subs.subscribely.ai`.
+- Create a subdomain like `subs.renvo.ai`.
 - Configure MX records to the chosen provider (ForwardEmail or Resend docs).
 - Configure SPF/DKIM if supported to improve deliverability and verify metadata.

 **Webhook Configuration**
-- Configure provider to POST incoming email payload to: `https://api.subscribely.app/email/ingest` (use Supabase Edge Function URL).
+- Configure provider to POST incoming email payload to: `https://api.renvo.app/email/ingest` (use Supabase Edge Function URL).
 - Ensure you enable signing headers (if supported) or include a secret to verify requests.

 ---